Our Essential Travel Resources :

-The Banff Gondola is located right outside of the town of Banff, located directly next to the Banff Upper Hot Springs.
-The gondola experience is part of the Pursuit Collection.
-They have a few different ticket packages - and ticket prices vary each day averaging about $40-$60 Canadian dollars.
-It’s also good to know that one free child can accommodate each paying adult.
+The Banff Gondola is located right outside of the town of Banff, located directly next to the Banff Upper Hot Springs (another great things to do if you're in the area!).
+The gondola experience is part of the Pursuit Collection - a brand known around the world for offering epic experiences (like the Sky Lagoon in Iceland and the Columbia Icefield Skywalk in Jasper National Park).
+They have a few different ticket packages - and ticket prices vary each day averaging about $40-$60 Canadian Dollars.
+It’s also worth noting that one free child can accommodate each paying adult!

-We recommend checking online if you can before hand and booking the cheapest day during your trip!
+Because prices can change, we recommend checking online before going in person to book the cheapest day during your trip - this way you can also ensure they won't be sold out when you visit!
 The 8 minute ride takes you to the top of Mount Sulphur, and each gondola fits 4 people max.
 Once you arrive at the top there are a ton of amenities, and there’s no limit to how long you can stay!
 To begin, there is an “Above Banff Interpretive Centre” with interactive displays and a theater with a short film that shares more about the development of Canada’s first national park.

-There are also a few places to grab a bite to eat - Sky Bistro has great dining with a great atmosphere & incredible views, Northern Lights Alpine Kitchen has a buffet for a more laid back environment, and Castle Mountain Coffee Co. has all the drinks your local coffee shop would.
-Outside, you can enjoy a walk on the boardwalk to the very top of Sanson’s Peak and the Sulphur Mountain Cosmic Ray Station for epic 360 views.
-They also have a great patio area with an igloo and outdoor heaters so you can enjoy the view even in the winter!
-If you decide not to take the gondola down (or up) you can always hike the 3.4 mile one way trail to save on the gondola price.
+There are also a few places to grab a bite to eat - the Sky Bistro has great dining with a great atmosphere & incredible views, Northern Lights Alpine Kitchen has a buffet for a more laid back environment, and Castle Mountain Coffee Co. has all the drinks your local coffee shop would.
+Outside, you can enjoy the board walk and head towards the very top of Sanson’s Peak and the Sulphur Mountain Cosmic Ray Station for epic 360 views of the area and town of Banff.
+If you want to spend some more time enjoying the views, they also have a large outdoor patio area with an igloo and outdoor heaters so you can enjoy the views even in colder weather!
+If you decide not to take the gondola down (or up) you can always hike the 3.4 mile trail one way to save on the gondola price!

 Book The Gondola Here : Banff Gondola

-If we’re being 100% honest we absolutely loved this experience and made an entire day out of our little adventure here along with the Banff Hot Springs.
-Even though I personally hate gondolas and ski lifts (I can never seem to trust the cable 100%), there was so much to do at the top of the mountain that we had a blast!
-We ate lunch at the Sky Bistro, hiked the boardwalk to the Cosmic Ray Station, and saw some of the best views in Banff while soaking up the sun on the patio!
+To be 100%, completely honest - we absolutely loved this experience and made an entire day out of our little adventure here!
+Even though I personally hate gondolas and ski lifts (I can never seem to trust the cable 100%), there was so much to do at the top of the mountain and we had a blast!
+We enjoyed the Gondola views on the way up, grabbed lunch at the Sky Bistro, hiked the boardwalk to the Cosmic Ray Station, and saw some of the best views in Banff while soaking up the sun on the patio!

 Watch our Canada Adventures here!